What is the balanced molecular equation for the reaction between ... | Channels for Pearson+

 1

 Identify the reactants and products in the given chemical reaction.
-The reactants are NaCl(aq) and Hg2(C2H3O2)2(aq), and the products are NaC2H3O2(aq) and Hg2Cl2(s).
+The reactants are NaI(aq) and Hg2(C2H3O2)2(aq), and the products are NaC2H3O2(aq) and Hg2I2(s).

-Balance the equation by ensuring the number of each type of atom is the same on both sides.
-Start by balancing the mercury atoms.
-Since there are two mercury atoms in Hg2(C2H3O2)2, ensure the product side also has Hg2Cl2.
+Count the number of each type of atom on both sides of the equation to determine which elements need balancing.
+Initially, there are 1 Na, 1 I, 2 Hg, and 4 C2H3O2 on the reactant side, and 1 Na, 2 Hg, 1 I, and 1 C2H3O2 on the product side.

-Next, balance the sodium and acetate ions.
-Since there are two acetate ions in Hg2(C2H3O2)2, you need two NaC2H3O2 on the product side.
-This requires two NaCl on the reactant side.
+Balance the equation by adjusting coefficients to ensure the same number of each type of atom on both sides.
+Start by balancing the iodine atoms by placing a coefficient of 2 in front of NaI, resulting in 2 NaI(aq) + Hg2(C2H3O2)2(aq) → NaC2H3O2(aq) + Hg2I2(s).

 Watch next